 - Stephansplatz: U1 and U3

 Be sure to drift through the square outside.
-As well as the aforementioned Holocaust memorial, the surrounding buildings date back to the time of Mozart (who actually lived on the square, albeit in a house that has since been torn down.
+The surrounding buildings date back to the time of Mozart (who actually lived on the square, albeit in a house that has since been torn down.
 Music really is everywhere in this city).

 Address: Judenplatz 8, 1010 Vienna | Website